fungjj92/scott/readme.md

 [Scott](http://healthygulf.org/who-we-are/staff/)'s
 job so that he has time to do the important parts.

+## How to

+`server` contains a restify web server, and `client` contains a Backbone application.
+The server also serves the client files.
+Serve the site like so

+    ./serve

 ## Useful stuff

 * [Automatic permit application data](http://wetlands.thomaslevine.com)